bertbalcaen/esdi-webdesign-course/browsers.md

 - Used to view webpages.
 - Can do many more things: play back video and audio, 3D, realtime voice and video chat, ...
 - Very complex and costly to develop.
-- Only a few big companies like can afford to develop a browser: Google, Microsoft, Apple, Firefox, ...
+- Only a few big companies like can afford to develop a browser: Google, Microsoft, Apple, Mozilla, ...

 ## Desktop